Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 # ...SNIP...
 ```

-This dumps out the hashes in 3 different formats, raw, formatted for `john`, and formatted for `hashcat`.
-The latter of them is formatted as 10g hashes, so we can use `hashcat` with mode `-m 3100`.
+This dumps out the hashes in three (3) different formats, raw, formatted for `john`, and formatted for `hashcat`.
+The latter of them are formatted as 10g hashes, so we can use `hashcat` with mode `-m 3100`.
 These are very weak hashes, and you can go pretty wild using rule sets to try to crack as many as you can.

 Example of running `hashcat` with the dumped hashes: